Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

   * 3 x 4-wire PWM-controlled outputs with tacho input: OUT4, OUT5 and OUT6.<br>Voltage is selectable between VIN / 12V / external power (provide required voltage to centre pin), using the <span style="background-color:#FF0000">OUT4-OUT6 Select V</span> jumper.
   * 3 x 2-wire PWM-controlled outputs: OUT7, OUT8 and OUT9.<br>Voltage is selectable between VIN / 12V / external power (provide required voltage to centre pin), using the <span style="background-color:#00FF00">OUT7-OUT9 Select V</span> jumper.
   * 1 x <span style="background-color:#00FFFF">VIN-voltage, always-on</span> output
-  * 1 x <span style="background-color:#FFFF00">12V, always-on</span> ouput
+  * 1 x <span style="background-color:#FFFF00">12V, always-on</span> output
 * A PWM (Pulse Width Modulation) fan connection is for fans you wish to control the speed of, for example a print cooling fan.
 * An always on fan is for something like an electronics fan - always on when the printer is on.
 * Some fans are more compatible with PWM control than others.
 If you have trouble varying the speed of a fan, check the documentation for changing PWM frequency.
 * The polarity of the fans is important - don't connect them backwards, or you may damage the Duet board.
-* When using the onboard 12V regulator (i.e. 12V has been selected and/or using 12V always on ouput), the TOTAL 12V current draw must not exceed 800mA.
+* When using the onboard 12V regulator (i.e. 12V has been selected and/or using 12V always on output), the TOTAL 12V current draw must not exceed 800mA.
 * For more details, see [User manual: Connecting and configuring fans](/User_manual/Connecting_hardware/Fans_connecting)